/terms/indexnow-protocol · 5 min read · intermediate

 How it relates to other concepts

-• Crawl-side counterpart to AI crawler bots: AI crawler bots document the user-agent strings AI engines use when fetching site content; IndexNow documents the protocol site owners use to notify those engines of changes.
+• Crawl-side counterpart to AI crawler bots: AI crawler bots are the user agents engines use to fetch content; IndexNow is the protocol site owners use to notify those engines of changes.
 Together they describe the bidirectional handshake between site and engine.

-• Parallel metadata channel to llms.txt: llms.txt is a declarative file describing site structure for AI bots; IndexNow is an active notification protocol for content changes.
-Both are practitioner-side mechanisms for influencing how engines discover and prioritize content, but they operate at different layers (descriptive metadata vs change notification).
+• Parallel metadata channel to llms.txt: llms.txt is a declarative file describing site structure; IndexNow is an active notification protocol for content changes.
+Different layers (descriptive metadata vs change notification), both practitioner-side.

-• Optimization-umbrella relevance: AI search optimization, answer engine optimization, and generative engine optimization all include IndexNow as a recommended infrastructure step where their target engine ecosystem overlaps with IndexNow participants.
-The recommendation is engine-specific (relevant for Bing/Yandex/Naver/Seznam/Yep, irrelevant for Google/Brave).
+• Optimization-umbrella relevance: AI search optimization, answer engine optimization, and generative engine optimization all include IndexNow as an infrastructure step where their target engine ecosystem overlaps with IndexNow participants (relevant for Bing/Yandex/Naver/Seznam/Yep, irrelevant for Google/Brave).

 Footnotes